Insolvency update: Recent High Court clarification

 The effect of the decision is that liquidators are no longer permitted to choose the high point of a company’s indebtedness to a creditor as the starting point for calculating a preference claim when s588FA(3) applies.
 This will allow liquidators to recover as a preference only the difference between the debtor’s indebtedness at the beginning of the “single transaction” and the debtor’s indebtedness at the end of the “single transaction”, as intended by s588FA, rather than the difference between the high point of the indebtedness and the low point of the indebtedness.

-Key take aways for creditors
+Key takeaways for creditors

 The primary defences to preference claims, set out in the Corporations Act, remain unchanged.
 That is, creditors who receive demands from liquidators for the repayment of preference payments can still defend those claims on the basis of: